Palace of the Convent of San Francisco: The Nasrid palace

 The Nasrid palace was centered around an unusually elongated courtyard containing water features and gardens.
-The courtyard was about four times as along as it was wide, with its long axis oriented east to west.
+The courtyard was about four times as long as it was wide, with its long axis oriented east to west.
 This layout was similar to the Patio de la Acequia in the roughly contemporary Generalife palace.
-Through the middle of the courtyard, running from east to west, was a water channel that was part of the Acequia Real or Acequia del Sultan, the main water channel that supplied the Alhambra with water, although the canal in the palace may have been a side branch running a little south of the main channel.
-At both the east and west ends of the courtyard was a wide rectangular hall which was most likely preceded by a portico of three arches.
+Through the middle of the courtyard, running from east to west, was a water channel that was part of the Acequia Real or Acequia del Sultan, the main water channel that supplied the Alhambra with water, although the canal in the palace may have been a side branch that ran slightly south of the main channel.
+At both the east and west ends of the courtyard was a wide rectangular hall that was most likely preceded by a portico of three arches.
 Of these, only the eastern hall – now referred to as the Sala Árabe ("Arab Hall") – is partially preserved (on the east side of the present-day cloister) and still contains fragments of original Nasrid-era stucco decoration on its walls.

-One feature of the palace that was innovative at the time was the presence of a domed chamber at the middle of the north side of the courtyard, aligned with the short axis of the courtyard.
+One feature of the palace that was innovative at the time was the presence of a domed chamber at the middle of the north side of the courtyard, aligned with the courtyard's short axis.
 This square chamber is covered by a large muqarnas vault ceiling and is flanked on three sides by smaller rectangular side chambers or alcoves.
 The northern alcove features three large windows that start near ground level and a row of four small windows above, all of which would have originally granted sweeping views of the gardens and landscapes beyond.
 The decoration of this space, which dates to the time of Muhammad V, consisted of carved stucco (partly preserved) and, originally, some zellij or tile decoration along the lower walls (not preserved).
 A partially-preserved poem inscribed along the windows refers to this chamber as a bahw (بهو), a word equivalent to the Spanish term mirador (meaning a lookout point), which went on to be a hallmark of Nasrid architecture.
 This is one of the most notable Nasrid remains in the building today and it is here that Queen Isabella was first buried.

 Located next to the mirador, on the west side, was a hammam, which was accessed through a side door near the mirador.
 It was situated below the level of the palace's water channels, allowing for an easy supply of water.
 The hammam included a vestibule room with a central fountain and two lateral alcoves, a cold or warm room with a bathing pool, and a hot room with another pool.
 Archeological excavations have discovered remains of carved stucco and tilework, indicating that the hammam was once richly decorated.